 The second layer of the architectural framework is interface layer.
 Interactive catalogs and directory support services are the examples of this layer.
 Interactive catalogs are the customized interface to customer applications such as home shopping.
-Interactive catalogs are very similar to the paper-based catalog.
-The only difference between the interactive catalog and paper based catalog is that the first one has the additional features such as use of graphics and video to make the advertising more attractive.
+Interactive catalogs are very similar to the paper-based catalog except that the first one has the additional features such as use of graphics and video to make the advertising more attractive.
 Directory services have the functions necessary for information search and access.
-The directories attempt to organize the enormous amount of information and transactions generated to facilitate E-commerce.
+The directories attempt to organize the enormous amount of information and transactions generated to facilitate e-commerce.
 The main difference between the interactive catalogs and directory services is that the interactive catalogs deal with people while directory support services interact directly with software applications.

 3.3.
-Information Brokerage and Management Layer
+Management Layer